awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 **Examples:**

-Resolve the `user.id` column by casting to an int, and make the `address` field retain only structs:
+Resolve the `user.id` column by casting to an int, and make the `address` field retain only structs\.

 ```
 {{{